A young English couple were shocked to find that they could not sell their Auckland home because of an error in the property title.

 Three other properties in the affordable development have been resold without problems and Canty said the company has now instructed their solicitors to investigate with Auckland Council why the expiration clause was missing from some of the titles, including Samantha and Dan’s.

 He added that the company would work with Auckland Council to remove or correct the consent notices for all the houses in the subdivision, at their cost.
-They would also pick up the tab for the costs incurred by Samantha and Dan and are in discussions with the couple.
+They have also picked up the tab for the costs incurred by Samantha and Dan.

 “We have adopted this position because we do not consider it the responsibility of a first-home buyer to detect a missing line of text in a legal document,” Canty said in an email to OneRoof.